London South Bank University

 “It’s just a lot of work - we have more than 3,500 pages to consider.
 Therefore, we tend to cater in priority to new courses.”

 The website makeover was a complete success.
-Not only did LSBU surpass its initial target of 40,000 visits per month, but it also saw a 13% increase in conversions, easily beating the target of 8%.
+Not only did LSBU surpass its initial target of 40,000 visits per month, but it also saw a 13% increase in application submissions, easily beating the target of 8%.

 After the launch, LSBU’s new website reached 60th in the Sitemorse ranking, a result the team was very proud of.